Reasons to move to Bruce County

 Have you ever been shopping in the grocery store and had the pleasure of running into someone you know?
 The small communities of Bruce County allow you to experience this on a regular basis!
 One of the greatest benefits of living in a small town in getting to know the people in your community.
 Walk down the street and wave at neighbours passing by, have a great conversation with one of the local business owners, and allow your kids to play with all of their neighbourhood friends.
 Bruce County lets you feel like you’re a part of something.
 Your community is more than just a location on a map, it’s a family!

-Bruce County is one of the last places in Southern Ontario where dark sky communities still exist.
+Bruce County is one of the last places in Southern Ontario where dark sky communities still exist as it is home to UNESCO Worlds Biosphere Reserves.
 Many cities experience light pollution, where wasted light from streetlights and tall city buildings ruins the view of the beautiful night sky.
 Since 2004, the Bruce Peninsula has focused on preserving dark skies.
 In 2009, the Bruce Peninsula National Park & Fathom Five National Marine Park became dark sky preserves, designated by the Royal Astronomical Society of Canada.
 Take advantage of these dark sky communities by finding an open area to look up at the stars and appreciate the view.
 Want to make your stargazing experience even more memorable?
 Take a trip up to Bayside Astronomy in Lion’s Head and get the opportunity to learn how to find your way through the stars.
 You might even get the opportunity to peek through one of their telescopes!

 Fantastic Job Opportunities